 The site comprises predominately agricultural farmland and forms part of a sensitive open gap between Armthorpe and Edenthorpe but benefits from good access to strategic highway network (via the A630).
 Development in this location would significantly reduce the physical separation between Armthorpe and Edenthorpe and the openness of the countryside, leading to potential coalescence and loss of settlement identity/townscape character contrary to Core Strategy policies CS2 and CS17.
 Shaw Wood (a local wildlife site) lies immediately south of the site.
-The site is some distance from Armthorpe district centre and suffers from poor access to public transport.
+The site is some distance from Armthorpe district centre but Members of the Parish Council gave it a score of 2, as there is a shop in Mere Lane.
+Access to public transport is limited.

 Shaw Wood, a semi-natural ancient woodland, bounds the southern edge of the site.
 Screen planting will be required along the northern and southern edges of the site to reduce the visual impact of the development, offering glimpsed views of the site from the A630 and school playing fields.
-The site does not relate well to existing development in the village and fulfils several green wedge functions.
+The site does not relate well to existing development in the village and fulfills several green wedge functions.

 Some positive elements have been identified (e.g. the site would promote access to open spaces, which will encourage healthier lifestyles).
 However, it is envisaged that new housing will have a significant adverse impact on the setting and character of Armthorpe due to its location within a sensitive part of the green wedge as explained in the landscape character assessment.
-This site was therefore discounted
+This site was therefore discounted nucleated settlement pattern.
+Suitable mitigation will be required to reduce the impact of the development on the setting of the landscape (including the openness of the green wedge) and minimise the loss of wildlife.